adam-p/yesterday-i-learned/random.md

 1. [Stroke is the third leading cause of death for women](http://www.stroke.org/understand-stroke/impact-stroke/women-and-stroke) compared to fifth for men.
 For this reason, apparently because women live longer, that they will have more strokes.
 1. "Smoker" also refers to the ovens that smoke meats.
 1. "Oktoberfest", in English, means "get piss-drunk".
-1. "Es tut mir leid" means "I am sorry".
-Literally, it translates to "It does me sorry".
-However, if "sorry" were to be said by itself, it is "Entschuldigung" instead.
-Because German.
-1. "Bis Morgen", literally "To morning", is "[see you] tomorrow."
-1. [The passenger pidgey](https://en.wikipedia.org/wiki/Passenger_pigeon) was fought to extinction.
-1. Snails shoot [love darts](https://en.wikipedia.org/wiki/Love_dart) into each other before making sweet love.
-Fluid exchange does not take place through the dart.
-.
-Communist [Lenin towels](https://www.reddit.com/r/Frugal/comments/56r81k/linen_towels_or_how_i_save_half_off_my_laundry/) are more space-efficient than cotton towels.
+1. Communist [Lenin towels](https://www.reddit.com/r/Frugal/comments/56r81k/linen_towels_or_how_i_save_half_off_my_laundry/) are more space-efficient than cotton towels.
 They also last much longer, and absorb much more water.
 1. Prostitution is illegal because their sex is paid for, and escorts are legal because [only their companionship is paid for](http://www.differencebetween.net/language/words-language/difference-between-escort-and-prostitute/), even though it's pretty obvious that they are just friendly prostitutes, says a site on the Internet.
 1. The "n" in 7-eleven's logo is the only letter not capitalized.
 1. Any Ontarian debt, excluding federal ones, not paid in two years is [automatically forgiven](http://credit-collections.ca/statute-of-limitations-on-canada-debts/), as long as you don't admit to or pay any of it.